Toledo Bend Reservoir on the Texas-Louisiana Border

-Toledo Bend Reservoir stretches along the Texas and Louisiana border, directly west of Many, Louisiana.
+Toledo Bend Reservoir stretches for miles along the Texas and Louisiana border, directly west of Many, Louisiana.

 This massive 185,000 acre lake is a project of the States of Texas and Louisiana, and has both recreational and power generation benefits.

 As the largest man-made lake in the south, Toledo Bend forms a portion of the boundary between the states of Texas and Louisiana.

 It was created by the Sabine River Authority of Texas and the Sabine River Authority of Louisiana which constructed a dam on the Sabine River, just north of Burkeville, Texas.
 The lake extends 65 miles to the north to near Logansport, LA.

 Boating, fishing, skiing, camping, hiking, golfing and other recreational activities are popular around this lake.
 RV resorts, campgrounds, resorts, restaurants, marinas, and motels are all available along the 1,200 miles of shoreline of the reservoir.